Konvt/pgbar/docs/QuickStart.md

 ```

 Especially it is important to note that the binding to the same output stream objects are not allowed to run at the same time, otherwise it will throw an exception `pgbar::exception::InvalidState`; For a detailed explanation of this, see [FAQ - Design of renderer](#design-of-renderer).

-If the output stream is not bound to the terminal, the progress bar will not be rendered.
-You can see this in [Global configuration - Output stream detection](#output-stream-detection).
 #### Rendering strategy
 There are two ways for `ProgressBar` to render the progress bar to the terminal: synchronously (`pgbar::Policy::Sync`) or asynchronously (`pgbar::Policy::Async`); different rendering strategies will hand over the rendering behavior to different threads for execution.